RaphaelSampaio1/LinkedIn-Automation/README.md

 #### `url_hashtag(self, hashtag)`
 Builds and navigates to a LinkedIn search URL based on a provided hashtag.
 This is useful for conducting hashtag searches directly on LinkedIn.

+### connection_peoples(self, subject)
+This function automates the process of sending connection requests to LinkedIn users based on a specific subject.
+It accesses the LinkedIn search results page for the given subject and iterates through the list of users, sending connection requests.

+subject: The keyword or topic to search for on LinkedIn.
+The bot will send connection requests to users who appear in the search results for this keyword.
+The function will attempt to connect with a maximum of 50 users.
+For each user, it clicks the "Connect" button, then sends the request without adding a note.
+If the "Connect" button is not found, the bot will scroll down the page to load more users and continue the process.
+If the maximum number of connections is reached or no more connections are available, the process ends.

 #### `capture_link_peoples(self)`
 Collects all profile links of users displayed on the current LinkedIn page and stores them in a text file named `linkedIn_profiles.TXT`.
 This function should be run before attempting to send messages, as it gathers the list of profile links to be used later.